alicekellings/Sidebuzcom/src/content/blog/12-ways-to-make-money-online.md

 ### **Offer Services at Virtual Events **

 The world of virtual is here to stay.
 Therefore, offering virtual services to global companies is how I make 70% of my revenue.
-Companies find us through various Google searches including “virtual event DJ”, “virtual event emcee”, and “virtual party DJ”.
+Companies find us through various Google searches including “virtual event DJ�? “virtual event emcee�? and “virtual party DJ�?
 During the height of the pandemic, I was doing anywhere from 5-15 virtual events a week.
 This led to a word-of-mouth campaign that keeps us sustained despite many offices returning to in-person settings.
 The ease and accessibility of online team-building exercises continues to be the norm for both remote and hybrid companies, at least once a month.

 My company has become such a household name for business, that I continue to get inquiries for virtual conferences and webinars.
 We started out throwing complementary events for those in lockdown March of 2020.
 We have since grown to become the highest-rated service with awards from Forbes and Wall Street Journal for keeping virtual engagement and retention high.